kerstin-w/harry-potter-quiz/README.md

 ### <a name="homepage">Home Page</a>

 - An appealing design and an intuitive navigation and orientation on the website.
-- A website which is fully responsive on all screen sizes
+- A website which is fully responsive on all screen sizes.
-- Easy access to start the game
+- Easy access to start the game.

 ![Homepage on Desktop](assets/readme/homepage.jpg "Homepage on Desktop")
 ![Homepage on Mobile](assets/readme/homepage-mobile.jpg "Homepage on Mobile")